Shard-Labs/starknet-devnet/README.md

 ### Set time

-Sets the exact time of the next minted block.
-All minted blocks afterwards will keep a set offset.
+Sets the exact time of the next generated block.
+All blocks afterwards will keep a set offset.

 ```
 POST /set_time